jeremyevans/quinto/README.md

 ## Tests

-Quinto uses Jasmine for javascript unit tests, go for the server unit tests, and capybara (written in ruby) for the web tests.
+Quinto uses Jasmine for javascript unit tests, ruby for the server unit tests and the web/integration tests.
 You can run all test suites using the default rake task:

     rake

 For the web tests, you need to setup a test database manually first:

-    createdb quinto_test
+    createdb -O quinto quinto_test
     psql -f schema.sql quinto_test

 ## Source